salesforce/kafka-junit/README.md

 - All tests must be passing!
 - All code changes require tests!
 - All code changes must be consistent with our checkstyle rules.
-- New configuration options should have proper annotations and README updates generated.
 - Great inline comments.

 # Other Notes